-Welcome to The Christopher Cadbury Wetland Reserve at Upton Warren

-This nature reserve is in two distinct parts - The Moors Pools (freshwater) and The Flashes Pools (saline).
+Welcome to The Christopher Cadbury Wetland Reserve at Upton Warren This nature reserve is in two distinct parts - The Moors Pools (freshwater) and The Flashes Pools (saline).
 The pools and surrounding habitat are home to an unusual range of plants and wildlife and the reserve is the county's best birdwatching site.
 Separating these two areas is a privately owned lake that was formed as a result of quarrying for materials to construct the nearby M5 motorway in the 1960s.
 The Sailing Pool, now home to water activities, provides an important link between The Moors and The Flashes, creating a significant block of habitat that acts as a corridor and allows wildlife to move across the whole site.
+Access Wildlife Trust members must carry their membership card with them as non-members are required to purchase a permit for £3 from Lower Smite Farm, an on-site volunteer warden or The Boatshack Cafe.
+Please see back page for car parking information and visit www.worcswildlifetrust.co.uk for details on how to join us and support our work.
+Hides There are a number of bird-watching hides around the Trust's pools; please see map inside for wheelchair accessible ones and contact the Trust for access details.
+Paths To avoid disturbance to wildlife, please stay on the marked paths.
+Paths can become muddy.
+Dogs We regret that dogs are not allowed on this nature reserve.

 There are separate car parks for The Moors and The Flashes, parking is free for members of the Trust and day permit holders.
-The car park (and overflow) at The Flashes is owned by Aztec Adventure; please respect users of the Sailing Centre.
-The reserve (and car park at The Moors) is open dawn to dusk.
-The Flashes car park is open April-September 9am-8pm, October-March 9am-4pm.

-Group and school visits by arrangement: 01905 754919

-The Christopher Cadbury Wetland Reserve is one of over 75 nature reserves owned and cared for by Worcestershire Wildlife Trust that form part of our vision for a Living Landscape for Worcestershire.
-By working with other landowners, managers and communities we aim to restore, recreate and reconnect fragmented habitats to achieve a landscape where wildlife can flourish and people can live happier and healthier lives.
+The Moors is open dawn to dusk.
+The car park for The Flashes is owned by Aztec Adventure and opening for The Flashes reflects their core opening hours - Apr-Sep 9am-4.30pm, Oct-Mar 10.30am-3pm.
+The Flashes may be open beyond this time but please check the noticeboard in the car park for daily closure times.
+Group and school visits by arrangement: 01905 754919 The Christopher Cadbury Wetland Reserve is one of over 75 nature reserves owned and cared for by Worcestershire Wildlife Trust that form part of our vision for a Living Landscape for Worcestershire.
+By working with other landowners, managers and communities we aim to restore, recreate and reconnect fragmented habitats to achieve a landscape where wildlife can flourish and people can live happier and